PolicyBrief

 Fiscal Year 2025 Veterans Affairs Major Medical Facility Authorization Act

-This act authorizes a major medical facility project for the Department of Veterans Affairs in St. Louis, Missouri, for fiscal year 2026, with a funding limit of over \$1.76 billion.
+This act authorizes a major medical facility project for the Department of Veterans Affairs in St. Louis, Missouri, for fiscal year 2026, with a maximum cost of \$1.76 billion.

 Jerry Moran